salcustium/hybrid-nsa/README.md

 # hybrid-nsa
-Course project for CS6024 Algorithmic Approaches to Computational Biology, exploring Negative Selection Algorithm as a data augmentation technique instead of classification
+Exploring Negative Selection Algorithm as a data augmentation technique instead of classification